TomasRJ/AstroGoblinVideoBot/README.md

 - Either the [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) or [Docker](https://www.docker.com/products/docker-desktop/) to run the project.
 - To create a Reddit account and create a Reddit app to get the RedditClientId and RedditSecret.
 I would recommend using the [Postman Reddit API collection](https://www.postman.com/lovingmydemons/workspace/reddit-api/collection/30347094-3ab37a1f-dd25-4f23-92a4-9142dfd77ffa?action=share&creator=32597187) and read the Reddit API documentation [on GitHub](https://github.com/reddit-archive/reddit/wiki/OAuth2) and on [Reddit](https://www.reddit.com/dev/api/oauth) how the Reddit API authorization and authentication works.
 - The YouTube channel ID for the GooglePubSubTopic value in the **config.json** file.
 You can get the channel ID by going to this website: https://www.streamweasels.com/tools/youtube-channel-id-and-user-id-convertor/
-- To edit the **config.json** file with your own UserAgent, UserPostsInfo url and Subreddit values.
+- To edit the **config.json** file with your own UserAgent, UserSubmissionsInfo url and Subreddit values.
 - To create a [.NET User Secret](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows#enable-secret-storage) using the following JSON format and replace the values with your own:

     ```json